New River (Broward County, Florida)

-Origin of name
+Etymology

-According to a legend attributed in 1940 to the Seminoles by writers working in the Florida Writers’ Program of the Works Progress Administration, New River had appeared suddenly after a night of strong winds, loud noises, and shaking ground, resulting in the Seminoles calling the river Himmarshee, meaning "new water".
+According to a legend attributed in 1940 to the Seminoles by writers working in the Florida Writers’ Program of the Works Progress Administration, the New River had appeared suddenly after a night of strong winds, loud noises, and shaking ground, resulting in the Seminoles calling the river Himmarshee, meaning "new water".
 The report of the Writers' Project attributed the noise and shaking to an earthquake which collapsed the roof of an underground river.
-Folk historian Lawrence Will relates that the Seminole name for the river was Coontie-Hatchee, for the coontie (Zamia integrifolia) that grew along the river, and that the chamber of commerce tried to change the name of the river to Himmarshee-Hatchee during the Florida land boom of the 1920s.
+Folk historian Lawrence Will relates that the Seminole name for the river was Coontie-Hatchee, for the coontie (Zamia integrifolia) that grew along the river, and that the chamber of commerce tried to change the name of the river to Himmarshee-Hatchee during the 1920s Florida land boom.

 The English name is derived from early explorer's maps.
 The mouth of the river was noted for its tendency to continuously change its entry point into the Atlantic Ocean through the shifting sand of the barrier island.
 Each time the coast was surveyed and charted the entry point would have shifted.
 So the location of the mouth would not be on any previous maps, and from off the coast would appear as if it had just developed.
 With each charting, the location would be recorded with the notation "new river".
 Since that was the name used on the maps, that was the name by which the first settlers came to know it, so the name stayed.